Types of Laptops Explained: 5 Categories and Their Differences

 • A desktop replacement laptop may also be used for creative work.

-That’s not how the real world works.
+That is not how the real world works.

 • Some focus on portability

-• Some on durability
+• Some focus on durability

-• Some on performance
+• Some focus on performance

-• Some on price
+• Some focus on price

 What matters is what you need the laptop to do.

-A laptop becomes a “desktop replacement” based on your workload.
+A laptop becomes a desktop replacement based on your workload.

-The category doesn’t define the laptop.
+The category does not define the laptop.

 Your use case does.